vinayvtiwari/simple-web-app-do/README.md

 ```
 # Step 05 - Kubernetes Fundamentals: Deploying Pods, ReplicaSets, Declarative definitions, Deployments, and LoadBalancer Service Type

-- Before proceedin further, lets understand some basic concept of Kubernetes.
+- Before proceeding further, lets understand some basic concept of Kubernetes.

 PODs: In Kubernetes, a Pod is the smallest and most basic execution unit that can be created and managed.
 It's a logical host for one or more containers.
 The container image that we created and uploaded to docker hub will run in the POD.